 It is very difficult to know what role the media may play directly in putting pressure on politicians and judges - though the media strategies of INGOs suggest they certainly think it is important.
 From the point of view of the creation of political community, however, the media is clearly vital - not least because popular media itself constructs and consolidates the national framing of politics (Billig 1995; Anderson 1983).
-Media coverage of the case was here represented by coverage of the case from Pinochet's arrest to his departure in a selection of broadsheet and tabloid newspapers: The Guardian, The Observer, The Mirror on Sunday were selected as progressive, and The Daily Telegraph, The Sunday Telegrap
+Media coverage of the case was here represented by coverage of the case from Pinochet's arrest to his departure in a selection of broadsheet and tabloid newspapers: The Guardian, The Observer, The Mirror, The Mirror on Sunday were selected as progressive, and The Daily Telegraph, The Sunday Telegraph, The Sun and The News of the World as conservative papers.

 My analysis of the material produced by these actors throughout the case was designed to get as close as possible to the meanings of intermestic human rights constructed by the actors involved whilst at the same time enabling comparison with the ideal-types of (inter)national and cosmopolitan public policy.
 I first coded the material into generally relevant categories (eg 'leadership', 'authority', 'law') and then recoded it in relation to the ideal-types of (inter)national and cosmopolitan public policy outlined above.
-The resulting models of 'global citizenship', 'cosmopolitan nationalism' and '(inter)nationalism' are simplified popular descriptions which are at the same time evaluations of the world, delineating the roles of states and of peoples, adopting positive or negative orientations towards cosmopolitanisation as exemplified by the Pinochet case.
-My concern here is not with how effective any of these models were in actually creating real, felt, political communities with commitments to justice for 'all affected', but rather with how the meanings of intermestic human rights were produced and organized in the Pinochet case.
+The resulting models of 'global citizenship', 'cosmopolitan nationalism' and '(inter)nationalism', which I have developed and named out of this material, are simplified popular descriptions which are at the same time evaluations of the world, delineating the roles of states and of peoples, adopting positive or negative orientations towards cosmopolitanisation as exemplified by the Pinochet case.
+My concern here is not with how effective any of these models were in actually creating real, felt, political communities with commitments to justice for 'all affected', but rather with how meanings of intermestic human rights were produced and organized in the Pinochet case.